jarrodlucia/bigip_elk_server/docs/class1/module1/lab2.rst

 ---------------------------------------------------------------------------

 One of the many basic concepts related to interaction with REST API’s is how a particular consumer is authenticated to the system.
-BIG-IP and iWorkflow support two types of authentication: HTTP BASIC and Token based.
+BIG-IP supports two types of authentication: HTTP BASIC and Token based.
 It’s important to understand both of these authentication mechanisms, as consumers of the API will often make use of both types depending on the use case.
 This lab will demonstrate how to interact